 Why PayPal Merchants Are At Risk Of Held Funds

 While the account aggregation done by PSPs is all completely above-board, aggregating does tend to lead to a higher amount of risk for merchants, which translates to held funds or even account terminations.

-Instead, PayPal scrutinizes each business very closely once you begin accepting payments.
-The company’s risk department uses machine learning and some complex algorithms honed by literal decades of transaction data to flag any transaction that could potentially be fraudulent — or at least, looks like it could be.
+Instead, PayPal scrutinizes your business very closely once you begin accepting payments.
+The company’s risk department uses machine learning and some complex algorithms honed by literal decades of transaction data to flag any transaction that could even potentially be fraudulent.

-Want to know what the warning signs for suspicious transactions are and how you can avoid them?
-Check out our guide to avoiding merchant account holds, freezes, and terminations to learn more.
+To learn more about the account stability risks inherent with PSPs, what the warning signs for suspicious transactions are, and how you can avoid them, read our guide to avoiding merchant account holds, freezes, and terminations.

 Why A Merchant Account Can Provide More Stability For Small Businesses

 By contrast, a merchant account is unique to you.
 When you apply, the company’s underwriting department will look at your industry, your processing history (if any), your personal credit, your business’ creditworthiness, and other factors.
 Compared to third-party aggregators such as PayPal, the application process is a lot more intensive.